embar-/pdsa-grapher/README.md

 - Interface language selection: Lithuanian or English, eliminating the need to run code from a language-specific branch.
 - Automatic preselection of sheet names and column names in *File upload* tab for standard PDSA and References files.
+- The new default Viz engine for graph drawing (as an alternative to Cytoscape).
+  Using the Viz engine, the ability to edit intermediate Graphviz DOT syntax.
-- Automatic preselection of up to 10 tables with the most relations to other tables for display.
+- Automatic preselection of up to 10 tables.
 - Button to draw all tables at once ([issue#17](https://github.com/Lukas-Vasionis/pdsa-grapher/issues/17)).
 - Clicking a node displays detailed information about it, including relations to non-displayed tables.
 - Option to choose type neighbors: incoming, outgoing or all ([issue#14](https://github.com/Lukas-Vasionis/pdsa-grapher/issues/14)).